creepermystery/rust_labrinth_generator/README.md

 # Labrinth generator in Rust programming language

-## The goal of this program is to create a random square labrinth
+## This program generates random labrinths

+Some rules about the creation of those labrinths:

+- The labrinths are square
-- Labrinth must be doable
+- The labrinths are doable
-- Labrinth must have more than one solution
+- They must have more than one solution

+## Capabilities

-- The program should be able to do a labrinth of any given size
+- The program is able to generate a labrinth of any given size